HUE MANATEE’S QUEST

 Journey’s End

-Arriving in the Galápagos, Leon, Flickati and Hue meet a kind of ‘street corner’ quintet known around the islands as Acapellago.
+Arriving at last in the Galápagos, Leon, Flickati and Hue meet a kind of ‘street corner’ vocal quintet well-known around the islands as Acapellago.
 They treat the travelers to a rousing 5-part rendition of All Gaia’s Critters Got A Place in The Choir (–Bill Staines).
-Leon enrolls the five as associate instructors to assist him in teaching his young charges about the vital role of The Rain Forest (–Jim Scott) in the interwoven tapestry of Life.
+Leon enrolls the five as associate instructors to assist him in teaching his young charges about the vital role of The Rain Forest (–Jim Scott) as the indefatigable lungs of Gaia in the interwoven tapestry of Life.

 Buoyed with renewed self-confidence and sense of purpose, Flickati decides it’s time to take off on her own, to express herself as a fiddler/singer as a means to alert all who will hear her message of peace and environmental urgency.
 She sings Flickati’s Farewell to her friend Hue, which evolves into Friends Don’t Say Goodbye, supported by the gathered ensemble.